 The assignment agreement must identify, specifically, the receivables which are being assigned under a given contract, given that the object of the assignment must be determinable in accordance with the Portuguese Civil Code, such usually being done by listing the relevant receivables in a schedule to the assignment agreement.
-Such list of assigned receivables refers to standard characteristics of the relevant credits, without disclosing personal data of the obligors which would allow their identification, in accordance with the applicable data protection rules.
+Such list of assigned receivables refers to standard characteristics of the relevant credits, without disclosing the obligors' personal data which would reveal their identification, in accordance with the applicable data protection rules.